Moon Lau: Career

-Pageant Career (2013)
+Pageant career (2013)

 Lau entered the 2013 Miss Hong Kong Pageant in May 2013.
 She was contestant #6 and was the tallest of all participants, standing at 5'8.5″.
 The final list of 20 contestants were revealed at a press conference on 4 July 2013.
 Lau's chosen location for her photoshoot was Taipei, Taiwan, where she was grouped together with fellow contestants Sisley Choi and Vicky Chan.
 The semifinal round was held live on 25 August 2013.
 Lau's Q&A question was given by Carol Cheng, who asked Lau the size of the home she grew up in since she came from a large family of seven, to which Lau answered, "I grew up in a comfortably well-off family.
 Our house is about a 1,000 feet."
 With 29,835 votes, Lau became the fifth of ten total contestants to make it into the final round.
 On 1 September 2013, she was crowned the 2013 Miss Hong Kong second runner-up with a total of 60,000 votes.

-Acting Career (2015–present)
+Acting career (2015–present)

 After participating in the 2013 Miss Hong Kong Pageant, Lau hosted variety shows as a beginner.
 In 2014, she filmed her first television drama, Raising The Bar, which was broadcast in early 2015.
 In mid-late 2016, Lau starred in the critically acclaimed martial arts drama A Fist Within Four Walls.
 She won the Best New TVB Artiste award at the 2016 StarHub TVB Awards and the Favourite TVB Most Improved Female Artiste award at the 2016 TVB Star Awards Malaysia.
 In the drama Two Steps from Heaven, Lau gained recognition with her role as the third party of Bosco Wong’s character and garnered her first Best Supporting Actress nomination at the 2016 TVB Anniversary Awards.
 With her performance in 2016, she earned her first nomination for Most Improved Female Artiste as well.

 In 2017, Lau's performance in the critically acclaimed supernatural drama The Exorcist's Meter was well received, for which she garnered her first Most Popular Female Character nomination at the 2017 TVB Anniversary Awards.
 In 2018, Lau took on her first female leading role in the drama Life On The Line, earning her first Best Actress nomination at the 2018 TVB Anniversary Awards.
 In December 2018, she starred as the female lead in the drama Wife Interrupted, again collaborating with Hubert Wu.

 In 2020, Lau reprised her role in the sequel The Exorcist’s 2nd Meter, for which she was placed among the top 5 nominees for the Most Improved Female Artiste at the 2020 TVB Anniversary Awards.
 In 2021, Lau received attention with her villainous role in the crime drama Sinister Beings.
 With her role in the time-travelling drama Take Two, she was placed among the top 5 nominees for the Best Supporting Actress at the 2021 TVB Anniversary Awards.

-At the 2022 TVB Anniversary Awards, Lau won the Favourite TVB Actress in Malaysia award for her role, Lee Ching-yi in The War of Beauties.
+At the 2022 TVB Anniversary Awards, Lau won the Favourite TVB Actress in Malaysia award for her role, Lee Ching-yee in The Beauty of War.